christophervigliotti/angular-complete-guide-assignment-4/README.md

 ### 7. Simply output Odd - NUMBER or Even - NUMBER in the two components

 ### 8. Style the element (e.g. paragraph) holding your output text differently in both components

+### X. Extra Credit (Requirements that I made up)

+* disable start button if game is running
+* disable stop button if game is not running
+* display the current game state ala 'the game is running' / 'the game is not running'

 ## Up And Running
 ```